erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 It's now hovering around $360.
 Maybe it's smart to keep the shares.
 I feel this could be a good stock long term, given what I have witnessed so far.

+**FUBO**

+I bought more Fubo TV since the merger deal with Disney was announced.
+It hasn't been great adding more since the initial pop in early January.
+I believe that since will go higher once the deal with Disney closes.
+Fubo was making moves before they struck an agreement with Disney, so I added more to a winner.
+Hoping it pays off in the future, but so far 2025 has not been great for the stock outside of the first week of the year.

 **SOUN**

 Soundhound AI's voice technology is feeding American businesses' hunger to deploy agentic AI.